Cherreads

 "...and if you don't take responsibility for your attendance and grade, young man, even a scholarship won't save you from failure," the lecturer concluded, his voice sharp with finality.

 Ryan stared blankly for a moment, the words echoing faintly.
-And then, through the fog of exhaustion, one thought surfaced, sudden, unwanted, and terrifyingly clear.
+And then, through the fog of exhaustion, one thought surfaced.
+A thought sudden, unwanted, and terrifyingly clear.

 I need Adrian.

-It startled him, the idea itself, but it stayed.
+The idea itself startled him but it stayed.
 Out of everyone, Adrian was the only one who could actually help him pull through this semester.
 He'd thought about asking others, but he barely had friends.
-Even approaching the top students in his level felt impossible.
-Those people already had study groups, routines, and confidence he couldn't fake.
-And deep down, Ryan's pride feared rejection — especially from someone in his level.
+Even approaching the top students in his level felt impossible to him.
+Those people already had study groups, routines, and affluence he couldn't stand close to.
+And deep down, Ryan's pride feared rejection, especially from someone in his level.
 So Adrian was the best fit.
-He was the only senior Ryan knows, they barely knew eachother apart from Ryan who was forced to know Adrian through Ethan, and Ryan had less time with him compared to his coursemate.
-Yeah, Adrian was the best fit.
-Ryan thought concludedly
+He was the only upper-class man Ryan knew; they barely knew each other, apart from Ryan, who was forced to get to know Adrian through Ethan, and Ryan had less time with him compared to his coursemates.
+So yeah, Adrian was the best fit.
+Ryan thought conclusively.

-The lecturer kept talking on and on, circling back to his earlier points like a preacher repeating his sermon.
-Ryan tried to keep up, but the room tilted slightly.
-His chest tightened.
+The course advisor kept talking on and on, circling back to his earlier points like a preacher repeating his sermon.
+Ryan tried to keep up, but the room wavered in his vision.
+His chest beating hard.
 Normally, he could handle long hours, harsh words, even hunger.
-But now, under Adrian's quiet gaze, he felt like all his stamina had vanished.
+But now, in this small room and under this third party's gaze, he felt like all his gathered stamina had vanished.

-When the session finally ended, Ryan exhaled shakily.
-Relief hit him — at least it was over.
+When the session finally ended, Ryan exhaled shakily with relief, hitting him.
+At least it was over.
 At least he hadn't completely lost face in front of Adrian.

 He muttered a quick "thank you, sir," gathered his things, and turned to leave.

 In the dark, there was motion.
-Arms around him.
+Arms were around him.
 The faint rush of air.
-The warmth of someone's chest as he was lifted.
+The warmth of someone's body as he was being lifted.

 His eyelids fluttered weakly.
 For a second, through the haze, he caught a glimpse of a familiar face, dark hair, a jawline he knew too well.